entroform/stack-up.js/README.md

 ## Append

-The `append` method allows you to add a new grid item without calculating the whole grid.
+The `append` method allows you to add a new grid item without re-calculating everything.
-This saves computation time!

 ```javascript
 // Get container element.